Manipulation of the plant-pathogen interface

 RNA silencing and antivirus resistance

-Additionally, we have shown that once an NB-LRR protein is activated, translation of viral RNA transcripts is inhibited.
-We have shown that this response requires members of the Argonaute family, different from those that mediate other RNA silencing mechanisms.
-Our research is aimed at better understanding how Argonaute proteins control viral infections by regulating virus gene expression as well as regulating cellular transcripts.
+Our research is aimed at better understanding how Argonaute proteins control viral infections.
 This includes multiple avenues of study, including the investigation of how natural variation in the AGO2 gene confers differential resistance against viruses in various plant species.
+In addition, we are investigating possible mechanisms used by plants to recognize viral RNA beyond RNA silencing.

-Additionally, we have shown that once an NB-LRR protein is activated, translation of viral RNA transcripts is inhibited.
-We have shown that this response requires members of the Argonaute family, different from those that mediate other RNA silencing mechanisms.
-Our research is aimed at better understanding how Argonaute proteins control viral infections by regulating virus gene expression as well as regulating cellular transcripts.
+Our research is aimed at better understanding how Argonaute proteins control viral infections.
 This includes multiple avenues of study, including the investigation of how natural variation in the AGO2 gene confers differential resistance against viruses in various plant species.
+In addition, we are investigating possible mechanisms used by plants to recognize viral RNA beyond RNA silencing.

 Plant-viroid Interactions

 Viroids are the simplest infectious agents known, consisting of small circular RNA molecules of less than 300 nucleotides.
 These RNA molecules encode no proteins encode no known proteins, yet are able to commandeer the plant cell machinery for their own replication.
 Viroids cause disease in a number of economically important crop and horticultural plants, but often show a high degree of host specificity.
-In collaboration with the Perreault lab, we are studying how viroids interact with, or are able to avoid, the host RNAi machinery (see above).
+We are studying how viroids interact with, or are able to avoid, the host RNAi machinery (see above).
 In addition, we are using natural variation to identify and understand the role of host factors in viroid replication and host specificity.

 Viroids are the simplest infectious agents known, consisting of small circular RNA molecules of less than 300 nucleotides.
 These RNA molecules encode no proteins encode no known proteins, yet are able to commandeer the plant cell machinery for their own replication.
 Viroids cause disease in a number of economically important crop and horticultural plants, but often show a high degree of host specificity.
-In collaboration with the Perreault lab, we are studying how viroids interact with, or are able to avoid, the host RNAi machinery (see above).
+We are studying how viroids interact with, or are able to avoid, the host RNAi machinery (see above).
 In addition, we are using natural variation to identify and understand the role of host factors in viroid replication and host specificity.